iaakki/delta-auto/README.md

 ## delta

+***This is just a test fork.
+This reworks Delta a bit and adds an Auto Hotspot feature.
+This is probably the leanest way to make Android 16 device to enable wifi hotspot when you connect to your Car bluetooth. -iaakki***

 This app allows accessing advanced hotspot settings not exposed through the system settings app on devices that use Stock Android (Pixel, Nothing, etc.)